jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-9.(jpg or png)
 10. You will find a file named hosts.deny located in the files directory of the download of the textbook (new since chapter 05) It contains a list of IP addresses - what command would you use to count ONLY the number of lines?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-10.(jpg or png)
-11. Using the error.log file located in the files directory - what commmand would you use to count only unique lines and to display their count and only if there is more than 1 occurence?
+11. Using the error.log file located in the files directory - what command would you use to count only unique lines and to display their count and only if there is more than 1 occurrence?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-11.(jpg or png)
 12. What command would let you display the content of the hosts.deny file, cut out the the second category and sort it?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-12.(jpg or png)
 13. What command would let you search the file error.log for the lines that contain the term "robots.txt"?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-13.(jpg or png)
-14. What commmand would let you count the number of lines that have the term "robots.txt" in the file error.log?
+14. What command would let you count the number of lines that have the term "robots.txt" in the file error.log?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-14.(jpg or png)
 15. Using the find command and starting from the \~ directory what would be the command to find all files with the name .md?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-15.(jpg or png)